Sytchie/cqca/README.md

 **Disclaimer:**
 This notebook heavily relies on the paper [[1](#Sources)].
-However, notations, results and interpretations may differ.
+However, notations, results, and interpretations may differ.

 # **Clifford Quantum Cellular Automata**